zainkhalid08/reminders/readme.md

         and send it to the view
         for eg. see WelcomeController@welcome
 7. use Model::create([]) to create the model not ->save().
 As we do use model events to send mails... etc so just to get them triggered just as we want.
+8. if you want to make use of a view composer then use availableData as a key

 # TODOS